The UK’s First Literary Festival Dedicated Entirely to Wellbeing Books

 But until now there hasn’t been a UK literary festival dedicated solely to books focused on personal development, mental health and emotional wellbeing, and their authors.

-No workshops, no other genres, purely authors sharing their books, their experience, research and expertise with readers.
+No other genres, purely authors sharing their books, their experience, research and expertise with readers.

 These books provide validation, greater self-understanding and practical tools, empowering the reader where they’ve felt lost and alone, in an accessible form and price.